Easter Oratorio: Easter cantata, BWV 249.3 (1725)

 Bach used the music of the Shepherd Cantata in its exact sequence, composing only new recitatives, for a church cantata for Easter Sunday the same year; its title was first Kommt, gehet und eilet ('Come, go and hurry'), but it was soon changed to Kommt, fliehet und eilet ('Come, flee and hurry').
 The festive nature of the original material was well suited to the celebration of Easter.
 Several scholars note that the work can be seen as an Easter play; Alfred Dürr pointed out that this follows a custom of "scenic representation of the Easter story".

 It seems likely that Picander, who wrote the libretto for the Shepherd Cantata, also wrote the text for the Easter cantata.
 Both texts share the same metrical pattern in order to use the arias and the chorus without modifications.
 The librettist possibly based his work on an Easter narrative that the theologian Johannes Bugenhagen had compiled from the four Gospels.
-The librettist created text for dialogues and arias involving four Biblical characters who were assigned to the four voice parts: the disciples Simon (tenor) and John (bass) who appear in the first duet hurrying to Jesus's grave and finding it empty, and who meet there Mary Magdalene (alto) and Mary Jacobe (soprano).
+The librettist created text for dialogues and arias involving four Biblical characters who were assigned to the four voice parts: the disciples Simon (tenor) and John (bass) who appear in the first duet hurrying to Jesus's tomb and finding it empty, and who meet there Mary Magdalene (alto) and Mary Jacobe (soprano).
 The Bach scholar Hans-Joachim Schulze wrote: "On the whole, the unidentified librettist deserves every recognition for his work to appropriately transform the arias and ensembles of the secular original into the subject matter of Easter with verbal skill and fealty to content."

 While the Shepherd Cantata was opened by one instrumental movement, the Easter cantata is unusually opened by two (other) instrumental movements that are probably taken from a concerto of the Köthen period.
 The work is, like the Shepherd Cantata, a musical drama and features no chorales, which is rare in Bach's liturgical music.